techman83/pjf.github.io/programming/_posts/2015-06-09-powershell.md

         } #End Process
 {% endhighlight %}

-And this is what I came up with, it appears to work well enough.
-Could use some extra checking and polishing, but we will have it as a utility app.
-If someone mentions it they can re-run it and it will try again.
+This is what I came up with and it appears to work well enough.
+It could use some extra checking and polishing, but we will have auto deploy and also as a utility app.
+If someone mentions it, they can be instructed to re-run it and it will try again.
 Also that's about as much time I wish to spend doing anything in powershell!
 {% highlight powershell %}
 Import-Module PSWindowsUpdate